 Initial Appointment Criteria

-For appointment as Librarian I, a candidate must have satisfied all the requirements of a master's degree in library science—or equivalent degree—from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or in exceptional circumstances, have appropriate equivalent experience; and have qualifications appropriate to the specific jo description.
+For appointment as Librarian I, a candidate must have satisfied all the requirements of a master's degree in library science from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or appropriate equivalent degree, or in exceptional circumstances, have appropriate equivalent experience; and have qualifications appropriate to the specific job description.

-For appointment as Librarian II, a candidate must have a master's degree in library science—or equivalent degree—from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or in exceptional circumstances, have appropriate equivalent experience; normally have two (2) years of experience as a professional librarian in this or another academic research or specialized library; and have qualifications appropriate to the specific job description.
+For appointment as Librarian II, a candidate must have a master's degree in library science from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or appropriate equivalent degree, or in exceptional circumstances, have appropriate equivalent experience; normally have two (2) years of experience as a professional librarian in this or another academic research or specialized library; and have qualifications appropriate to the specific job description.

-For appointment as Librarian III, a candidate must have a master's degree in library science -- or equivalent degree -- from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or in exceptional circumstances, have appropriate equivalent experience; normally have five (5) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; and have qualifications appropriate to the specific job description.
+For appointment as Librarian III, a candidate must have a master's degree in library science from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or appropriate equivalent degree, or in exceptional circumstances, have appropriate equivalent experience; normally have five (5) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; and have qualifications appropriate to the specific job description.

-For appointment as Librarian IV, a candidate must have a master's degree in library science -- or equivalent degree -- from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or, in exceptional circumstances, have appropriate equivalent experience; normally have eight (8) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; and have qualifications appropriate to the specific job description.
+For appointment as Librarian IV, a candidate must have a master's degree in library science from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or appropriate equivalent degree, or, in exceptional circumstances, have appropriate equivalent experience; normally have eight (8) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; and have qualifications appropriate to the specific job description.

-For appointment as a Librarian V, a candidate must have a master's degree in library science -- or equivalent degree -- from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or in exceptional circumstances, have appropriate equivalent experience; normally have twelve (12) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; demonstrated excellence in librarianship and individual specialization; and have qualifications appropriate to the specific job description.
+For appointment as a Librarian V, a candidate must have a master's degree in library science from a program accredited by the American Library Association, or its appropriate equivalent in librarianship from another country, or appropriate equivalent degree, or in exceptional circumstances, have appropriate equivalent experience; normally have twelve (12) years of experience as a professional librarian in this or another academic, research or specialized library, of which three (3) years of experience must be in an appropriate field of library specialization; demonstrated excellence in librarianship and individual specialization; and have qualifications appropriate to the specific job description.

 Initial Contract Length